 If you recognize the signs of a nursing home resident having been restrained, you should ask staff and/or management why such measures are necessary and what options have been tried besides restraints.
-You should also consult a nursing home neglect and abuse attorney about your loved one’s rights and the possibility that he or she is being subjected to unlawful abuse.
+You should also consult a Kentucky nursing home elderly restraint attorney about your loved one’s rights and the possibility that he or she is being subjected to unlawful abuse.

 If your loved one is being improperly restrained in a nursing home, the Becker Law Office can help put an end to this unlawful practice and secure compensation for the pain and suffering your family member has endured.
 This may include money for additional medical care an injured patient requires because of the abuse.

-Please contact the Becker Law Office today to set up a free legal consultation about how one of our nursing home neglect and abuse lawyers can help you.
+Please contact the Becker Law Office today to set up a free legal consultation about how one of our Kentucky nursing home elderly restraint lawyers can help you.
 We can investigate and seek justice for you and your loved one.

 Fill out this form to get in touch with us today and schedule a consultation.
 Your time is always valuable to us and we will respond as soon as we can.